There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 - 2 combination XLR/TRS inputs, each with its separate phantom power switch (IDEAL for when you only need it on a single channel)

-Do you play in LARGE shows that entail having PERFECT audio quality with high PAs in your studio?
+Do you play in large shows that need perfect audio quality with high PAs in your studio?
+If so, you’ll need this interface.

-Like other more expensive interfaces, the Zoom TAC also boasts NEAR ZERO LATENCY and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).
+Like other, more expensive thunderbolt audio interfaces I’ve reviewed, the Zoom TAC also boasts near zero latency and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).

-- It’s also versatile!
-Great for BOTH field recordings and onstage playback for live shows.
+It’s also great for field recordings and onstage playback for live shows.

 Do you enjoy switching between stereo and mono monitoring?